mykkelol/recap-airflow/notes.md

 1. `docker-compose down -v`

+### To connect to Postgres

+1. add `ports` 5432:5432 under `services / postgres` in [docker-compose.yaml](docker-compose.yaml)
+1. download dbeaver or db management equivalent
+1. create a new database conn with PostgresQL with the following and test conn accordingly
+   - `Host` - localhost
+   - `Username`
+   - `Password`
+1. create a db as needed in PostgresQL
+1. create Airflow conn to Postgres with the following
+   - `Host` - host.docker.internal
+   - `Database` - name of db created from prev step
+   - `Login`, `Password` - from step 3
+   - `Port` - from step 1
+1. run postgres operator like [third_dag_postgres_conn.py](./dags/third_dag_postgres_conn.py)!

 ### To install py dependencies

 We can install dependencies in two ways; by extending or customizing.
 Choosing between the two approaches is typical build vs buy conundrum (customize is lightweight and especially useful for optimization but takes time and is complex to build, etc.).
 Extending is most common and the steps are as follow (customization is similar but requires us to build our own airflow version by forking the original repo):